vm6502q/qrack.github.io/docs/performance/index.rst

 been established when comparing the performance between different simulators.
 Broadly, the substantial bottlenecks around memory and IO utilization have largely preempted analysis into CPU efficiencies and algorithmic optimizations.
-There are some exceptions, such as IBM's _`arXiv:1710.05867`.
+There are some exceptions, such as IBM's `Breaking the 49-Qubit Barrier in the Simulation of Quantum Circuits`_ paper.

 Qrack provides high performance in the 20-30 qubit range, as well as an open-source implementation in C++ suitable for utilization in a wide variety